vanderhoop/InsightJournal_Redux/README.md

 ###InsightJournal_Redux
 ---

 InsightJournal is an online journaling tool that provides users with instant content and sentiment analysis of their entries, alerting users to trends in their writing.
-It's awesome.

 ###The Story Behind 'Redux'
 ---